medienhaus/osm-server/README.md

 ## Instructions

+This repository is only providing the structure for running the tile server.
+It assumes that you have placed a `planet.mbtiles` file in the root directory of the project.
+If you want to know more about generating such a file (or smaller variants that only include certain parts of the planet) check out the [onthegomap/planetiler](https://github.com/onthegomap/planetiler) repository.

-1. Place `europe.mbtiles` in the project root
+1. Place `planet.mbtiles` in the project root
 2. Run `npm i && node ./fonts/generate.js` to generate the necessary `.pbf` files for all fonts referenced in the provided styles
 3. Run `docker run --rm -it -v $(pwd):/data -p 8081:8080 maptiler/tileserver-gl` to start the tile server on port 8081